Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Calculus I.md

 ## Exponentials and Logarithmic Functions

-Just copy from the notes here for the first principles #finishexplaination
+Just copy from the notes here for the first principles

 $$ (a^x)^` = a^x \cdot f^`(0) $$
 Where $f^`(0)$ is a constant.
 There is a unique $a$ with $f^`(0) = 1$ This is when $a=e$